clacstudios/.github/profile/README.md

 ## 🌟 Overview

 **CLAC Studios** is a complete lossless audio compression ecosystem built entirely from scratch in Python.
-This repository contains everything you need to compress, decompress, and play audio using the custom **CLAC** (Custom Lossless Audio Codec) format.
+This repository contains everything you need to compress, decompress, and play audio using the custom **CLAC** (Cole's Lossless Audio Codec) format.

 ### Why CLAC?